lusukama/movie-crud/README.md

 2)Download the zip file and unzipped it on your desktop 3)Copy the entire folder as it's to your C\driver inside of htdocs folder( htdocs is located inside of xampp server.
-4)After copying successfull the entire folder that you have just downloaded from the email.
+4)After copying successfull the entire folder that you have just downloaded .
 Now it's time to create  database "storemovie" .
 Go to your PhpMyAdmin and create a database called "storemovie".
 5) import the tables to the database. we have two tables (users and movies table). select the database you just created now (storemovie) and click the import button  and it will open another windows there you will see choose File. then choose file and import it by clicking go.

-NB: the database folders are also inside of that zip file that you have recieved into the email.
+NB: the database folders are also inside of database-tables
-Just unzipped it and import it into you database.

 ============================